 Northeastern Venezuelan Andes

-Most of the ranges are covered by Venezuelan Andes montane forests, although the highest elevations (above 3,100 m or 10,170 ft) are above tree line.
+Venezuelan Andes montane forests cover most ranges, although the highest elevations (above 3,100 m or 10,170 ft) are above the tree line.
 These ranges are home to the Cordillera de Mérida páramo, an enclave of the páramo (tropical alpine grasslands) of the northern Andes.

 Protected areas in the massif include Sierra Nevada National Park and Sierra La Culata National Park.